saranyavsr/Data-Science-Competitions/MovieRatingsClassification/README.md

 ###  Step 3 : Base learners performance

 Lasso, ElasticNet, RandomForest Regressor, XGRegressor are set as Base learners (estimators) to test the data and their rmse values - ls : 0.9124, el : 0.9122, rf : 0.9101, gb : 0.8883 are predicted accordingly.
 All of their rmse’s are relatively close.
-However, they seem to capture different aspects of the feature space, as shown by the low correlation of their predictions
+However, they seem to capture different aspects of the feature space, as shown by the low correlation of their predictions.

-###  Step 4 : Split Train/Test Data & Run Classifier Algorithms

-Training data is split into train (70%) and test data (30%) to test the accuracy of different Classifiers.
-Naive Bayes, SGDClassifier, Logistic Regression, KNN, Random Forest with default parameters was trained and tested to get the accuracy of the classifiers.
-SGDClassifier achieved the highest accuracy of 58%, followed by Logistic Regression (57%) and Naive Bayes (55%).
-SGDClassifier is chosen for further improvement for the above reason.

-###  Step 5 : Comparing base learners
+###  Step 4 : Comparing base learners

 To facilitate base learner comparison, ML-Ensemble implements a randomized grid search class that allows specification of several estimators (and preprocessing pipelines) in one grid search.
 Tuned models are compared using grid search and their optimal parameters are obtained.

-###  Step 6 : Comparing meta learners
+###  Step 5 : Comparing meta learners

 Compared GBM and Randomforest are chosen as the meta learner and are cloned internally so to get the fitted ones.
 The ensemble will implement is the Super Learner, also known as a stacking ensemble.
 After instantiation, ensemble can be used like any other Scikit-learn estimator.
 Predictions are generated, achieving .887 rmse score.

-###  Step 7 : Result
+###  Step 6 : Result

 Re-trained model on full training set, using ensemble and applied re-trained model to test set.
 The movie ratings predicted are then stored onto prediction5.dat, achieving rmse (50%) 1.0544 on Leaderboard.